manjeetdahiya/manjeetdahiya.github.io/_posts/2019-02-16-conditional-probability-and-independent-events.md

 layout: post
 title: Conditional Probability and Independent Events
 ---
+This post presents the definition of conditional probability and independent events.

 ### Conditional probability

 Given two events $A$ and $B$, the probability of occurrence of event $A$ after learning the occurrence of event $B$ is called *conditional probability* of $A$ conditioned on the event $B$.
 It is denoted as $Pr(A\|B)$ and defined as follows: